Travel money cards allow travellers to access pre-loaded money throughout the world. Find the best-value travel money

 Another advantage is that you can buy this pre-paid card whenever you want, so you can pick a time when the exchange rate is in your favour and the New Zealand dollar is looking strong.
 Using a pre-paid card means you don’t pay a conversion fee every time you buy something in the local currency.
 You can even pre-load several currencies if you’re travelling through multiple countries.

 You can use your card to withdraw cash from ATMs, shop for souvenirs, pay for restaurant meals, and book accommodation.
-As well as this, you can use it for online transactions – similar to a debit or credit card – and can reload your card or switch currencies online, whenever you need to while travelling.
+In addition, you can use it for online transactions – similar to a debit or credit card – and can reload your card or switch currencies online, whenever you need to while travelling.

 The ideal card according to Canstar’s research is one that allows the following:

-It can be hard to know what travel money card is the best, so our brightest researchers at Canstar have done the hard work for you.
+It can be hard to know what travel money card is the best, so our expert researchers have done the hard work for you.
 Compare travel money cards on our website.

-All travellers like to get around differently so we all have individual needs, but there are some common strategies for making the most of a multi-currency travel money card:
+All travellers like to get around differently, and we all have individual needs.
+But there are some common strategies for making the most of a multi-currency travel money card:

 If you run out of local-currency cash, and you’re staying at a really posh hotel, it’s worth asking at the front desk.
 Some hotels will give you a cash advance and just add it to the bill for your room.

-Your “awesome holiday” can start to feel a little less awesome if you return home to find a bunch of unexpected fees have been charged to your travel money card.
+Your awesome holiday can start to feel a little less awesome if you return home to find a bunch of unexpected fees have been charged to your travel money card.
 Keep in mind that a better conversion rate might still make paying those fees worthwhile.
-The usual fees you might expect to pay are as follows.
+The usual fees you might expect to pay include: